Nahelal/Bomb_Heros_Uni_Year2/readme.md

 social interaction between players. game involves bombing people so does that have any affect on this at all? something to look into

+casual gamign positively affecting mood.. competative but not intense or long games which can become a drag and unful very fast. fast paced games reduce this

+can improve mood and decrease stress

+casual games are simple to learn, short to play, colourful, easy to play, appeal to a mass market and not one specific type of person who enjoys a genre of games, dont require major time investment, doesnt matter if you win or lose etccc

+What it means to be a casual gamer?
+The term casual gaming refers to video games which do not require a major time investment to play, win, and enjoy.
+A casual gamer is a player who enjoys any video game without investing significant time to it, playing it spontaneously, irregularly, or infrequently

+Casual games may exhibit any type of gameplay and genre.
+They generally involve simpler rules, shorter sessions, and require less learned skill

 ## how does it fit in my specialism?

 This project fits into my distributed system specialism due to the fact that i am creating an online multiplayer game which will use a log in system for the players in order to play the game.
 This also allows the players game scores to be stored on their account which will be accessable on any device in which they log on to with the same account.
+This is due to the players information and scores being stored in a database which will be accessable to them when they log in.

 ![image](https://media.github.falmouth.ac.uk/user/730/files/76609670-1d78-410b-a438-7e764d526256)

+## Work plan

-*Fig 2, screenshot by author of project timeline using a gantt chart* https://app.asana.com/0/1203885328471859/files
+Due to the short development time of 7 weeks, i am *Fig 2, screenshot by author of project timeline using a gantt chart* https://app.asana.com/0/1203885328471859/files